Here is a slide show of all the photos I took, good and or bad, on the initial trip to Pueblo.

 Mission Two, “The Crazy Calf Ranch”

-Homestead 1 (1) Compressed small the “Crestone Project” will begin.
+Then, in late November or early December, the “Crestone Project” will begin.
 This will consist of literally moving to Crestone,CO, and beginning the construction of a medium sized guest ranch.
-It will eventually consist of a small lodge and cabins for My Friendguests.
+It will eventually consist of a small lodge and cabins for guests.
 It is a private endeavor being started by a friend.

 It will, eventually, raise a small herd of beef cattle, have chickens, a few hogs, and of course, horses.
 But starting out, we will arrive with a tiny camper, at a baron piece of land, at the beginning of the winter season, in a desolate wild.
-I will have a friend with me, a fellow Army Veteran,
+I will have a friend with me, a fellow Army Veteran, who has excellent construction skills, and has extensive cattle experience.
+He will help with the initial construction of the buildings, out-buildings, and fencing until March, when he will be moving to another Ranch in the same part of the state.

 Thus the name, “The Crazy Calf Ranch”.